robinkav/react-exercise/README.md

 ## Task details

-This application consists of a form which will fetches assets from the NASA Images and Video Library API.
+This application consists of a form which fetches assets from the NASA Images and Video Library API.

 ## Documentation for tools used